farah-maria/LeabharMaith/README.md

 Despite being in a team of... one...
 I used an Agile approach to designing, planning and developing the site.
 Well, actually, I did get together with another software engineering student from a software testing course, and we pretended we were in a work-place team for the testing of features.
 We communicated via the ‘issues’ comments on the GitHub project for Leabhar Maith, and this can be seen on the details for each issue/ user-story/ feature-needed-docket.
 He taught me some of the terminology used for software testing, and we use this in the comments, which was great!

 The first step was to gather the  user stories and record them using  GitHub project tools.
 An MVP (Minimum Viable Product) was then designed around the requirements that most directly met the needs of each user story.
 These were then attached to iterations that were time-boxed using the ‘milestones’ feature in GitHub.
-The list of milestones/ iterations is located at: https://github.com/farah-maria/LeabharMaith/milestones and can be viewed in proper order according by due date at:
+The list of milestones/ iterations is located at: https://github.com/farah-maria/LeabharMaith/milestones and can be viewed in proper order according by due date here:

 https://github.com/farah-maria/LeabharMaith/milestones?direction=asc&sort=due_date&state=open